 Flood insurance rates for a building in a high-risk flood zone (beginning with letters A or V) are based on elevation relative to the BFE - the higher the first floor relative to the BFE, the lower the premium.
-In moderate-to low risk zones (beginning with letters B or X), rates are not based on elevation.
+In moderate-to low-risk zones (beginning with letters B or X), rates are not based on elevation.

 An Elevation Certificate (EC) documents a building's elevation relative to the BFE.
 Provide an EC to your insurance agent to obtain flood insurance and ensure your premium is appropriate.
 An EC can also guide rebuilding and mitigation decisions after a flood.
-The FEMA EC underwent a format change in 2019.
-To learn more, visit www.fema.gov/media-library/assets/documents/160.
+FEMA published a new EC in 2023.
+All new construction or substantial improvement/substantial damage properties need to utilize the new EC as of November 1st, 2023.